jblindsay/whitebox-tools/readme.txt

   memory requirements and run-times of these tools substantially.
 - The LidarKappa tool now outputs a raster displaying the spatial distribution of the overall accuracy per grid cell (i.e. percent agreement).
+- Fixed a bug with the RasterStreamsToVector tool that resulted in overlapping traced streams.
+- The D8FlowAccumulation tool has been modifed to use a fixed flow-width to calculate specific contributing area, equal to the average grid cell resolution.
+  The tool previously used a variable flow-width for SCA calculations, however,
+  1. this differs from the constant value used in Whitebox GAT, and 2. a variable flow-width means that flow accumulation values do not increase continuously in a downstream direction.
+This last issue was causing problems with applications involving stream network extraction.
+This change does not affect the 'cells' nor 'catchment area' outputs of the tool.

 Version 0.12.0 (22-11-2018)
 - The following tools were added to the project: